nnande/ftl-serializer/README.md

 Our main design decisions centered around 3 principles.

 - Speed.
 Slow stuff happens at boot time rather than at runtime.
 - Simple DSL.
 We've opted for a very simple DSL.
-Mostly to avoid any meta-programming slowness (no has_many, belongs_to, etc. that you see in most serializers) but we also wanted an early-career developer pick up FTL without much effort.
+Mostly to avoid any meta-programming slowness (no has_many, belongs_to, etc. that you see in most serializers) but we also wanted an early-career developer to pick up FTL without much effort.
 - Flexibility.
 You should be able to serialize data to an existing spec (like JSON:API) or come up with your own.

 ## Installation